 - 61% of US millionaires are between 60 and 79 years old.

 - On average, it takes 28 years for Americans to earn $1 million.

-- Diane Hendricks tops the self-made female millionaires list with her $8 million net worth.
+- Diane Hendricks tops the list of self-made female millionaires with her $8 million net worth.

 - 75% of US millionaires are white.

 - Only 13.5% of multi-millionaires in the USA are women.

 1. As of February 2021, Jeff Bezos and Elon Musk are the wealthiest Americans.

 Amazon’s executive chairman is worth about $189.3 billion, or about $7 billion more than the runner-up, Tesla and SpaceX’s Elon Musk whose net worth is estimated at $182.2 billion.
 Bill Gates meanwhile ranks third with $123.7 billion.
 The millionaire demographics show that there was only one woman among the top 10 richest Americans.
 Alice Walton, Walmart’s heiress, scored the 10th position with her net worth of $65.1 billion.

 2. Nearly two-thirds of US millionaires are between 60 and 79.